 Mike Males, July 9, 2015

-Modern American youth are acting very differently from what experts predicted – and certainly different from what agenda-driven politics frozen in decades-old dogmas can explain or accomodate.
-The chart on gun deaths above is only one example.
+Modern American youth are acting very differently from what experts predicted – and certainly different from what agenda-driven politics frozen in decades-old dogmas can handle.
+The charts on gun deaths (above) and crime trends (below) only two examples.
 Against every theory of youth behavior and political need, however, young people show enormous reductions in gun fatalities over the last two decades in states with stronger gun controls and fewer guns (New York and California) — and also in states with weaker, “open carry” laws and more guns (Texas)…(read more)

 The Emerging Youth Suffrage Movement!